FaresAhmed74/VDevPlan/README.md

 #  AWS Cloud Learning Notes

 This repository contains my structured notes and summaries as I study AWS Cloud concepts, with the aim of sharing knowledge and helping others learn more effectively.
+[Course Link](https://skillbuilder.aws/learn/94T2BEN85A/aws-cloud-practitioner-essentials)

 ---